-To address poor services in rural areas, the government has progressed with its Mobile Black Spot Programs, funded by the federal and state governments as well as by MNOs.
-Deployment for the second round will start in 2017, and the work to deploy several hundred new or upgraded base stations is expected to be completed by 2018.
+To address poor mobile services in rural areas, the government in June 2015 announced the first of two Mobile Black Spot Programs, funded by the federal and state governments as well as by the two commissioned MNOs Telstra and Vodafone.
+The work to deploy some 500 new or upgraded base stations will start at the end of 2015 and be completed by 2018.

-Vodafone switches LTE data traffic to new core network, reports growth in revenue and subscribers into 2016;
+Vodafone switches LTE data traffic to new core network, reports 2.9% growth in revenue for the first half of 2015;

 Telstra commits to $5 billion mobile spend over three years;